benitolopez/dotfiles-macos/README.md

 ```bash
 ./.macos
 ```
 Right now there isn't too much in my `.macos` file.
 I will update it day by day.
-The Solarized Dark theme is not included in this repo.
-You can download Solarized [here](https://github.com/altercation/solarized).

 ### Install Homebrew formulae